ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

           A negative number means that the reported age is too young, while a positive number means it is too old.
           Each difference is equally likely.
         * A dictionary mapping from possible differences to the corresponding probabilities of those differences.
-          This is like the list option except that it allows some differences to be more likely than others.
+          This is like the list option except that it allows some age differences to be more likely than others.
           The probabilities must add up to 1.

       Zero (no change) is not allowed as a possible difference.